Can you go to prison after failing a drug test? Right now, might your employer already be on the phone to law enforcement?

 - Does your work involve driving or operating heavy machinery?
 If so, employers may call in law enforcement if they believe you are not 100% sober while working.

-What Happens if You Fail a Test on Probation?
+What Happens If you Fail a Drug Test for Work?

 In most cases, the only time that you do need to worry about going to jail for failing a drug test is if you are on probation.
 Thankfully, though, the chances of this happening are usually slim.